ASSEMBLAGE WEBSITE REDESIGN

 Year: 2026

+ASSEMBLAGE is an award-winning, museum-collected wallcovering manufacturer, part of the MillerKnoll Collective, with its collections distributed by HOLLY HUNT.
 I led the end-to-end redesign of assembledarts.com, establishing the art direction, visual hierarchy, and content strategy for the site.
-The goal was to create an editorial experience that reflects the depth, texture, and artistry behind the wallcovering they create.
+The goal was to create an editorial experience that reflects the depth, texture, and artistry behind the wallcoverings they create.
 Every design decision prioritized restraint, materiality, and letting the work speak: large-format photography, controlled typography, and generous negative space.
+I used Claude to write CSS and javascript code to customize the site.

 HOMEPAGE